practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 ### Scheme's on Speed

 When doing it right, Scheme programs can be running competitively fast.
-Here's a diagram of program execution times with all five tested dialects:
+Here's a diagram of program execution times:

 ![plot](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/02%20-%20execution%20times/mean_stddev_err_whiskers%20--%20only%20Scheme.png)